Disclaimer

 Cairns Terriers are a breed that sheds moderately.
 They need to be brushed regularly using the right tools and bathed every week or two, depending on the individual dog.
-The hairs they shed are short and difficult to remove from the furniture but they do not normally cause allergic reactions.
+The hairs they shed are short and difficult to remove from the furniture but do not normally cause allergic reactions.

-Be careful about bathing your dog because some owners claim that after bathing their Cairn terrier it sheds hair for a few days, so you’ll need to see what’s best for your dog.
-Every dog and every situation is different, and the information given for the breed is a guide only, but with experience, you’ll get to know how much and when your dog sheds, and what you should do about it.
+Be careful about bathing your dog because some owners claim that after bathing their Cairn terrier, it sheds hair for a few days, so you’ll need to see what’s best for your dog.
+Every dog and every situation is different, and the information given for the breed is a guide only, but with experience, you’ll get to know how much and when your dog sheds and what you should do about it.

 One of the most common reasons for dog shedding is the change in the season.
 Cairn Terriers shed all year round, but it does have a heavier shedding season in the spring and fall.